opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

         Boolean indicating whether data from this action (primarily the transaction list) should be considered current or not.

-election
+totals
+    **optional**
     **repeated**
+    A list of totals or other aggregations reported in this filing, often summing up different sections.
+These can sometimes be correctly imputed from the transactions associated with this filing.

+    description
+        String containing a description of the total.

+    value
+        Actual decimal amount of transaction.

+    currency
+        Currency denomination of transaction.

+designation
+    **repeated**
     **optional**
-    Election(s) relevant to this filing.
-This is the upcoming Election for which a donation is being disclosed, say, or a recently-passed Election for which a Committee is announcing the closing of its books.
+    Election(s) or other jurisdictionally-specific events relevant to this filing.
+This is the upcoming Election for which a donation is being disclosed; a recently-passed Election for which a Committee is announcing the closing of its books; an inauguration for which campaign funds can be used; or some other event or cause for which this filing is being generated.
+The exact nature of these will depend on the jurisdiction, but the intent is for referring to, say, a specific year's party primary in a jurisdiction or that party's inauguration festivities.

 created_at
     Time that this object was created at in the system, not to be confused with the date of introduction.